 Dudleyas are excellent container plants and will grow to quite different sizes depending on the size of the container, being dwarfed in small containers and exuberant in larger ones.
 In mild areas they are very practical landscape plants which require little or no summer irrigation.
-They are ideally suited to Mediterranean climates.
+They are ideally suited to Mediterranean (dry-summer) climates.
+They do not do well with much summer rain, so provide overhead protection at that time of year if necessary.
+Dudleyas are not recommended as indoor plants unless you can provide hours of sun each day during the winter months.

 Container Dudleyas require vigilance for the presence of insect pests.
 Immature inflorescences often attract aphids.
 The farinaceous species are particularly vulnerable to attack by mealy bugs, because the bugs are camouflaged against the white background.
 Insect damage to the core may be so severe that the growth point disappears, but much of the time the plant will respond by branching.